enthought/ets/docs/source/eeps/eep-2.rst

-By making the container instances first-class listenables, we can then write infrastructure code that either extends the existing trait listeners (or perhaps replaces it with something better) that can performed chained listening down into nested containers.
+By making the container instances first-class listenables, we can then write infrastructure code that either extends the existing trait listeners (or perhaps replaces it with something better) that can perform chained listening down into nested containers.

 There are also advantages that may be able to be taken advantage of in